-Analysis | Trump isn’t talking about the wildfires in Oregon and California
+Analysis | Trump isn’t talking about the wildfires in Oregon, California and Washington

+The president has tweeted about the fires only once, on Friday evening.

-A search of the president’s Twitter feed and his public comments from Factba.se, plus a search of recent White House news briefings, finds no mention by him or his press secretary of one of the worst natural disasters to hit the West in modern times.
+A search of the president’s Twitter feed and his public comments from Factba.se, plus a search of recent White House news briefings, finds no other mention by him or his press secretary of one of the worst natural disasters to hit the West in modern times.

 These two states are running out of money and manpower to fight the blazes eating millions of acres and neighborhoods.
 One of the only times the president has talked about this was in late August at a news briefing on the coronavirus, where he announced that he had approved an emergency declaration to open up federal funding for California to fight the wildfires.
 As the crisis escalated, he approved similar funding for Oregon on Thursday — but the public heard about it from a Democratic congressman, not the president.